sjbennett123/polarlarp/content/staff/_index.md

 200 GS / Month

-- Ken Courtney
+- Jessica White

 ## Character Records

 200 GS / Month

-- Ken Courtney
+- Jessica White

 ## Web Site

 200GS / Month

-Maintain event schedules, policies, and staff information.
+Maintains event schedules, policies, and staff information.
 Converts that data into usable formats such as zines.
-If you have any content you think would be a good fit for the website hit him up.
+If you have any content you think would be a good fit for the website hit him up. [webmaster@polarlarp.org](mailto:webmaster@polarlarp.org)

 - [Scott Bennett](./scott_bennett)